minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

 8) The :guilabel:`Encryption` Section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :guilabel:`Encryption` section displays the :ref:`Server-Side Encryption <minio-sse>` settings for the MinIO Tenant.
+The :guilabel:`Encryption` section displays the :ref:`Server-Side Encryption (SSE) <minio-sse>` settings for the MinIO Tenant.

-Enabling SSE also deploys a MinIO :minio-git:`KES <kes>` service in the Tenant to faciliate SSE operations.
+Enabling SSE also creates :minio-git:`MinIO Key Encryption Service <kes>` pods in the Tenant to facilitate SSE operations.

 .. list-table::
    :header-rows: 1